 The university policies and procedures information below may be useful during your time at K-State.
 View a complete list of policies and procedures, or feel free to contact us with your specific questions.

 Tuition is the cost for an academic course at Kansas State University and includes a per-credit-hour charge.
 Additional tuition components may also be included.
 Tuition is set by the Kansas Board of Regents annually in late June or early July.
-After the tuition rate is announced, course charges for the upcoming academic year are finalized and posted on Kansas State’s website.
-Charges will be posted to ISIS student accounts on the 15th of each month beginning as follows: Fall—July 15th, Spring—December 15th, Summer—May 15th.
-Students should wait to pay until charges are posted to their ISIS account.
+After the tuition rate is announced, course charges for the upcoming academic year are finalized and posted on K-State’s website.
+Charges will be posted to iSIS student accounts on the 15th of each month beginning as follows: Fall—July 15; Spring—December 15; Summer—May 15.
+Students should wait to pay until charges are posted to their iSIS account.

 An electronic bill (eBill) detailing your tuition charges will be available after the 15th of each month following your assessment.
 Your eBill notification will be sent to your K-State email address.
 You can also view your eBill by logging into your iSIS account.
 Several payment options are available.